Socialism in Turkey: PKK, 1980 coup and democratic confederalism

-Current Years
+Current years

-Despite having less amount of followers, socialist parties still exist, but most of them are legal and even join elections.
-Communist Party of Turkey (TKP) not the same with TKP in 1920s, won the local elections in Tunceli in 2019.
-The Workers' Party of Turkey (TİP), not the same with TİP in 1960s, have 3 seats in the parliament.
-TİP also heavily supports the LGBT movement.
+Despite having fewer followers, socialist parties still exist, and most of them are legal and participate in elections.
+The Communist Party of Turkey (TKP), which is not the same as the TKP of the 1920s, won the local elections in Tunceli in 2019.
+The Workers' Party of Turkey (TİP), which is not the same as the TİP of the 1960s, has three seats in parliament.
+TİP also supports the LGBT movement.